subsven/gulp-jshint-xunit-file-reporter/README.md

 Type: `filename`
 Default: `"jshint-output.log"`

 The filename to write output from jshint.
-When linting is successfull, the file is not created.

 ## LICENSE